Panopto/Panopto-RR-Light-Service-With-Installer/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Release
+Installer is available from [release page]( https://github.com/Panopto/Panopto-RR-Light-Service-With-Installer/releases).

 ## Build environment
 You may build the binary and installer from this source code with the following tools.
-Pre-build installer is available from [release page]( https://github.com/Panopto/Panopto-RR-Light-Service-With-Installer/releases).
+If you need to create a new version, update the version number both in AssemblyInfo.cs and Product.wxs.

 * Visual Studio 2012
 * WiX Toolset 3.8